Room: MOA 10 (Exhibit Area)

 Devprakash Choudhary, India has been granted the TTS Congress Scientific Awards

-Dr. Devprakash Choudhary is India’s first surgeon to be awarded an M.Ch in Organ Transplantation.
-He currently serves in the Department of Renal Transplant Surgery at PGIMER Chandigarh, one of the country’s premier centers for kidney and pancreas transplantation and the national apex institute for pancreas transplantation.
-An alumnus of AIIMS New Delhi (MS) and PGIMER (M.Ch), he also holds the distinction of being an IPTA Multi-Organ Transplant Fellow.
+Dr. Devprakash Choudhary is India's first surgeon to be awarded an M.Ch in Organ Transplantation.
+He currently serves as an Assistant Professor in the Department of Renal Transplant Surgery at PGIMER Chandigarh, India’s premier kidney and pancreas transplantation institution, and the national apex center for pancreas transplantation.
+An alumnus of AIIMS New Delhi (MS) and PGIMER (M.Ch), Dr. Choudhary also served as an IPTA Multi-Organ Transplant Fellow.

-Internationally recognized for his contributions, Dr. Choudhary has received more than a dozen prestigious international awards.
-He is an invited reviewer for top-tier transplant journals and international congresses, and an active member of leading societies including TTS, ASTS, ESOT, IPTA, and IPITA.
+Dr. Choudhary has earned more than a dozen prestigious international awards in recognition of his contributions to transplant surgery.
+He is an invited peer reviewer for high-impact transplant journals and international conferences, and an active member of leading professional societies, including The TTS, ASTS, ESOT, IPTA, and the IPITA.

 Pediatric vs. adult living donor kidney transplantation: A comparative analysis from a high-volume tertiary center